khofstadter/CS220-AU-navigating-the-digital-world/websites.md

 - a static site generator pre-creates the webpages e.g. the Markdown files are converted into HTML files (instead of creating the page when someone visits a WordPress site)

-- the data with the static site is stored in the website files with the WCMS the user data e.g. blog article, images, etc. are stored in a separate database file
+- the data with the static site is stored in the website files with the WCMS the user data e.g. blog article, images, etc. are stored in a separate database file.
+It looks like [this](https://duckduckgo.com/?q=wordpress+data+base+file&t=brave&iax=images&ia=images).

 - a static site loads much faster as the files are pre-created (and no database is used)